Windows DNS Server

 File-based DNS debug logging

-Windows DNS Debug Logging is the only means of monitoring DNS events on Windows Server versions prior to 2012 R2.
+Windows DNS debug logging is the only means of monitoring DNS events on Windows Server versions before Windows Server 2012 R2.
 However, DNS Servers capable of ETW might be configured for file-based logging in cases where all events must be captured without exception.

 Enabling DNS debug logging

-Mark the check boxes corresponding to the data that should be logged.
+4. Select the checkboxes corresponding to the data that should be logged.

 The Details option will produce multi-line logs.
-To parse this detailed format, refer to Parsing detailed DNS logs with regular expressions below. -
+To parse this detailed format, refer to the Parsing detailed DNS debug logs with regular expressions section below.

 The Windows DNS service may not recreate the debug log file after a rollover.
-If you encounter this issue, be sure to use the C: drive for the debug log path.
-See the post, The disappearing Windows DNS debug log, on the NXLog website.
+If you encounter this issue, use the C: drive for the debug log path.
+For a detailed explanation, see The disappearing Windows DNS debug log on the NXLog blog.

 4/21/2017 7:52:03 AM 06B0 PACKET 00000000028657F0 UDP Snd 10.2.0.1 6590 R Q [8081 DR NOERROR] A (7)example(3)com(0)

-The xm_msdns module, available in NXLog Enterprise Edition, can be used for parsing Windows DNS Server logs.
+The xm_msdns module, available in NXLog Enterprise Edition, can parse Windows DNS Server logs.

-This configuration uses the im_file and xm_msdns modules to read and parse the log file.
-Output is written to file in JSON format for this example.
+This configuration uses the im_file and xm_msdns modules to read and parse the DNS debug log file.
+The collected logs are converted to JSON using the to_json() procedure of the xm_json module.

 <Extension dns_parser>